 I know, I sound like an infomercial for kelp noodles, but they’re not a sponsor or anything like this.
-Now that we have a baby in the house, I’m just thrilled to find healthy food that I can make quickly.
-It means I don’t give in to the urge for take out.
+Now that we have a toddler in the house, I’m just thrilled for any healthy food that I can make quickly.
+It means I don’t give in to the urge for take out so often.
 Yay!

 Where to Buy Kelp Noodles

 Last time I talked about kelp noodles, folks were wondering where to buy them.
 I got mine at Whole Foods.
 They’re on the pricey side at just under $6 per package, but that’s still a whole lot cheaper than ordering delivery for supper.
 Even when you account for the other ingredients below, this meal cost me less than $15 to make, and it was enough to feed me and Dave with leftovers for two lunches.